oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     CVRFPID-0008

 ### 3.1.10 References Type

-The References (`references_t`) type provides a list of Reference objects.
-Value type is array with 1 or more items.
+List of references (`references_t`) of value type `array` with 1 or more items of type Reference holds a list of Reference objects.

     "references_t": {
       // ...
       "items": {
         // ...
         "properties": {
+          // ...
+        }
+      }
+    },

+Value type of every such Reference item is `object` with the mandatory properties `url` and `description` holding any reference to conferences, papers, advisories, and other resources that are related and considered related to either a surrounding part of or the entire document and to be of value to the document consumer.
+A reference `object` may provide the additional property `type`.

+    "properties": {
       "description": {
         // ...
       },
       "type": {
         // ...
       },
       "url": {
         // ...
       }
-        },
     }
-    },

-Any such item is a Reference that holds any reference to conferences, papers, advisories, and other resources that are related and considered related to either a surrounding part of or the entire document and to be of value to the document consumer.
-Value type is object with the 2 mandatory properties `url` and `description`.
-A third optional property `type` is available.

-The Description of reference (`description`) provides an anwser to the question: "What does this reference refer to?" and is of type string with 1 or more characters.
+Description of reference (`description`) of value type `string` with 1 or more characters indicates what this reference refers to.

-The Type of reference (`type`) indicates whether the reference points to the same document or vulnerability in focus (depending on scope) or to an external resource.
-Value type is string with a fixed value set (enum).
-The value set of the `type` enum is:
+Type of reference (`type`) of value type `string` as `enum` indicates whether the reference points to the same document or vulnerability in focus (depending on scope) or to an external resource.
+Valid `enum` values are:

+    external
     self
-    external

-The default value for `type` is:
+The default value for `type` is `external`.

-    external

-The URL of reference (`url`) provides the URL for the reference.
-Value type is string with format `uri`.
+URL of reference (`url`) of value type `string` and format `uri` provides the URL for the reference.

 ### 3.1.11 Version Type
+The Version (`version_t`) type has value type `string` with `pattern` (regular expression):

+    ^(0|[1-9][0-9]*)(\\.(0|[1-9][0-9]*)){0,3}$

-The Version (`version_t`) type specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
+specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
 Format must be understood as 'major.minor.patch.build' version.
-Value type is string matching the regular expression pattern:

-    ^(0|[1-9][0-9]*)(\\.(0|[1-9][0-9]*)){0,3}$

 Examples: